 This is a guest post by Erin Kelly of Blue Yurt Farms.
-Erin and her husband, Mike, left their stressful urban lives a few years ago to live in a big blue yurt on 22 rolling acres in rural Southwest Virginia.
+Erin and her husband, Mike, live on 22 rolling acres in rural Southwest Virginia.
 A rag tag mix of farm animals keeps them company, from oinking pigs to honking geese.
 They’re slowly using sustainable methods and animal power to rehabilitate their land…one acre at a time.
-You can find her blogging at Blue Yurt Farms.
-Also, on Facebook, Google+ and Pinterest.

-Don't miss the rest of the posts in our Getting Started Homesteading series.
-We cover chickens, rabbits, beekeeping, gardening, food preserving and more.
+Don't miss the rest of the posts in our Homesteading series, including:

 - 7 Best Chicken Tips for First Time Chicken Owners